Androz2091/discord-giveaways/README.md

 -   **options.reaction**: the reaction that users will have to react to in order to participate.
 -   **options.extraData**: Extra data which you want to save regarding this giveaway.
 You can access it from the giveaway object using `giveaway.extraData`.

 This allows you to start a new giveaway.
-Once the `start()` function is called, the giveaway starts and you only have to observe the result, the package does the rest!
+Once the `start()` function is called, the giveaway starts, and you only have to observe the result, the package does the rest!

 <a href="http://zupimages.net/viewer.php?id=19/23/5h0s.png">
     <img src="https://zupimages.net/up/19/23/5h0s.png"/>